MikeyTheMoose/pf1e-path-of-war/README.md

 2. **Prepare Stances** - This requires the [Spellcaster Utility for PF1](https://github.com/SvenWerlen/fvtt-spellcaster-utility-pf1) module.
 It provides a pop-up with all of your known maneuvers, allowing you to select which ones you wish to prepare for the day.
 By default, it is set to your primary spellbook, but it is easy to change to secondary or tertiary.
 3. **Recover All Maneuvers** - Resets ALL maneuvers in your primary (by default) spellbook to their prepared amount (which should only ever be 1 or 0).

+---

+To-Do:
+- Add core PF martial classes
+- Add PoW archetypes
+- Add PoW prestige classes
-To-Do: Create buff compendium for stances
+- Create buff compendium for stances